 What’s quality function deployment?

 Quality function deployment.
 It’s a very technical-sounding name for a process that essentially helps businesses integrate the Voice of the Customer (VOC) into product development.
-This methodology can provide many benefits—it will help you:
+This methodology can provide many benefits.

-- Use customer needs to develop goals: Without determining performance goals, there’s no way to measure how well the product is fulfilling customer needs.
-Consider performance metrics (CTQs), concepts, design characteristics, process parameters, and production controls.
+Without determining performance goals, there’s no way to measure how well the product is fulfilling customer needs.
+Consider performance metrics (or “Critical to Quality” metrics aka CTQs), concepts, design characteristics, process parameters, and production controls.

 As you can see, each aspect of the QFD is pointed toward the same “north star”—what your organization understands as your customers’ needs, based on feedback from surveys, focus groups, interviews, etc. Those customer needs are the directions your organization must follow to develop a successful product.